Museum of World Treasures

-Boosters of the youthful Museum of World Treasures call it "the Smithsonian of the Midwest," at least according Lon Smith (who also happens to be a museum employee and our guide).
-We don't know if we'd go that far, but the museum does have a lot crammed into what was an old warehouse, including a couple of shriveled Egyptian mummies, a shrunken head, some big dinosaur skeletons, a please-touch-me slab of the Berlin Wall, and lots of things signed by famous people.
+The Museum of World Treasures is called "the Smithsonian of the Midwest" according to museum employee Lon Smith, who was our guide.
+We don't know if we'd go that far, but the museum does have a lot crammed into what was an old warehouse, including a couple of Egyptian mummies, a shrunken head, some big dinosaur skeletons, a please-touch-me slab of the Berlin Wall, and lots of things signed by famous people.
 We were especially mesmerized by a human scalp, taken (some claim) from Harry Armstrong Reed, Custer's 18-year-old nephew, who was killed along with his uncle at the battle of Little Big Horn.
 Harry's job was to hold the 7th Calvary flagpole, which he reportedly did until the end.